przemekp95/casn2/app/README.md

 ## Description

-This directory holds the main application logic including controllers, models, and other PHP classes.
+This directory holds the main application logic including controllers, services, and other PHP classes.

 ## Structure

 - `Http/Controllers/` - Web controllers handling HTTP requests
-- `Models/` - Eloquent models for database interactions
+- `Services/` - Business logic services
 - `Providers/` - Service providers for application bootstrapping

 ## Getting Started

-The application uses static content routing defined in `routes/web.php` rather than traditional MVC patterns.
+The application uses a hybrid approach with static content and service-based architecture.
+Controllers use services to access data instead of direct database queries.